Top Cat Tryst

 Having spent a noteworthy day replete with exploration, photography and frolic, we enjoy a scrumptious supper before hitting the sack for the night.

 For the next two days, we follow the same schedule in pursuit of tiger photography opportunities.

 After a morning wakeup-call at 04:15. opens the day, we reach the park gate at the earliest possible and be one of the first to enter when it opens.
 This will allow us to look for pugmarks and other fresh signs of any tiger movement to track the big cats, and also put us in a vantage position for viewing and photography, should a tiger materialize.
 Tigers are at their most active during the early hours of dawn and late hours of dusk, so we seek to utilize the first hour of the ride to the most.

-The morning safari lasts for a full four hours, giving us a splendid chance not only to find tigers but also see and photograph many other inhabitants of this Central Indian Eden.
-We exit the park and return to our comfortable resort for a refreshing shower and a rejuvenating breakfast.
+The full-day safari lasts from dawn-to-dusk, giving us a splendid chance not only to find tigers but also see and photograph many other inhabitants of this Central Indian Eden.
+We exit the park and return to our comfortable resort for a refreshing shower and a rejuvenating dinner.